-The displacement of a body in meter is a function of time according to x = 2t4+5.
-Mass of the body is 2kg.
-What is the increase in its kinetic energy one second after the start of motion ?
+1. The displacement of a body in a meter is a function of time according to x = 2t4+5.
+The mass of the body is 2kg.
+What is the increase in its kinetic energy one second after the start of motion?

 X = 2t4 +5

 Increase in the kinetic energy results from the work done by the applied force

 2. A 2kg block is placed on a frictionless horizontal surface.
 A force shown in the F – x graph is applied to the block horizontally.
 The change in kinetic energy is